CIVIL RIGHTS

 Mr. McCabe has been involved in a number of important civil rights cases over the years.

-Acting pro bono (for public benefit and without pay) and at the request of a civil rights organization, he wrote an amicus curiae (“friend of the court”) brief.
-Mr. McCabe's argument was echoed by a panel of the 14th Court of Appeals in striking down the Texas anti-homosexual-conduct statute as a violation of civil rights.
-That case went to the U.S. Supreme Court, which upheld the civil rights of homosexuals, reversed the full 14th Court, and struck down the Texas statute in the landmark 2003 case of Lawrence v.
-Texas.
+In LAWRENCE v.
+TEXAS, acting pro bono (for public benefit and without pay) and at the request of a civil rights organization, Mr. McCabe filed an amicus curiae (“friend of the court”) brief in a state court of appeals contesting the constitutionality of the Texas law that criminalized homosexual conduct.
+His argument was echoed by a panel of that court in striking down the statute as a violation of the state constitution.
+That decision was reversed, but the case proceeded up to the U.S. Supreme Court, which also struck down the statute on federal constitutional grounds.

-Mr. McCabe later joined in a pro bono amicus brief to the Massachusetts Supreme Court in a civil rights case that resulted in judicial recognition of the civil right to same-sex marriage.
+In GOODRICH v.
+DEPT. of PUBLIC HEALTH, Mr. McCabe joined in a pro bono amicus brief to the Massachusetts Supreme Court in a case that resulted in the first decision by a state supreme court that same-sex couples had the right to marry. https://www.glad.org/wp-content/uploads/2003/11/2002-11-08-goodridge-state-amicus.pdf.